thngz/Jupiter-downloader/README.md

 ## Roadmap
 * Add support for downloading playlists
-* Make the download/ffmpeg "building" faster
+* Add support for subtitles